RenderKit/openvkl/README.md

 uniform unsigned int8 buffer[VKL_MAX_INTERVAL_ITERATOR_SIZE];
 ```

-These values are majorants over all drivers and volume types.
+These values are majorants over all devices and volume types.
 Note that
 Open VKL attempts to detect the target SIMD width using `TARGET_WIDTH`,
 returning smaller buffer sizes for narrow architectures.
 However, Open
 VKL may fall back to the largest buffer size over all targets.